 - 1. Write Clock 1 SSCCTL cfg_ssc_enable_b to '0' and cfg_ssc_patthalt to '1'.
 This turns on the modulator and associated divider at the source, and disables the spread pattern. - 2.
 Wait for 24us initialization time of the modulator and divider. - 3.
 Write Clock 1 SSCCTL cfg_ssc_patthalt to '0'.
-This allows the spread pattern to run. - Workaround requirement to only enable the spread pattern after the modulator and divider are initialized. - 4.
+This allows the spread pattern to run. - 4.
 Write CLKOUT_DP DBUFF0/GEN0 gen0_cfg/buffenable to '1'.
 This enables the off-chip output clock to toggle.